KDE/kdenlive-opentimelineio/README.md

 A list of tools and projects using OpenTimelineIO can be found [here](https://github.com/AcademySoftwareFoundation/OpenTimelineIO/wiki/Tools-and-Projects-Using-OpenTimelineIO).

 ## Installing

-**ATTENTION: THIS SECTION IS NOT YET VALID, see note on top of this document**

 As a user you can usually just install the adapter through the Kdenlive user interface or directly from pypi.org with this command